Tyrn/wei/the-insider-en.typ

      Bemish had never run into the Federation Army before even though he had recently  become acquainted to the Federation Counter Intelligence.
-He liked colonel  Rogov -  Bemish  had considered  military people to  be  much  more stupid.
+He liked colonel  Rogov---Bemish  had considered  military people to  be  much  more stupid.
 One thing astounded him.
 There  were  dozens of populated planets in the  Galaxy.
 Weia was located in the backyard of  the civilized world.
 How could a Federal Army colonel  know about the enmity between Weians and Aloms who had conquered the former a number of times?
 When did they start teaching galactic  ethnography in  military  academies?
-Even he,  Bemish,  had needed quite a bit of time to realize how deep was the gap between the peoples that outsider observers  considered  to belong  to the  same race  -  the "Empire people" and the "mountainous barbarians."
+Even he,  Bemish,  had needed quite a bit of time to realize how deep was the gap between the peoples that outsider observers  considered  to belong  to the  same race---the "Empire people" and the "mountainous barbarians."

      Bemish stood and looked at the night bustling with people.
 Somewhere an engine yelped piteously like a cat that somebody  kept stepping on the tail.
 The  crackling  of cicadas mixed with  rustling  of faraway  power stations.
 That's  it.
-Tomorrow  this  division  would  throw  all  its  force  at  the construction  -  he had  dedicated the last two  years of  his  life to this construction  and he had put his soul  into it.
+Tomorrow  this  division  would  throw  all  its  force  at  the construction---he had  dedicated the last two  years of  his  life to this construction  and he had put his soul  into it.
 They would hack the roadways with their  tanks, turn  buildings and terminals  into  dust.
 Crazy zealots would face the  tanks  with  prayers and spells; they would be sure that all